stanford-portal/stanford-portal.github.io/affiliates_and_sponsors.md

 | Student internships and recruiting      | Yes           | Yes             |

-It is the intention of all Centaur researchers that any software developed will be released under a corporate-friendly open-source model, such as the 3-clause BSD license.
+It is the intention of all Portal researchers that any software developed will be released under a corporate-friendly open-source model, such as the 3-clause BSD license.

 Presentations from faculty site visits and annual retreats, and all information, data and results arising from such interactions will be shared with all members and the public.